-The Joy of the Gospel from Saint John Paul II
+The Joy of the Holy Gospel according to Saint John Paul II (Lk 2,22-40)

 Received